smucclaw/l4-lp/README.md

 3. SWI-Prolog has language bindings to various languages like JS (including browser JS via WASM), Python and Java.

-   This lets us easily, without much additional effort, recycle the same codebase and runtime to implement JS, Python and Java libraries that integrate L4 with them, and even execute in the browser.
+   This lets us, without much additional effort, recycle the same codebase and runtime to implement JS, Python and Java libraries that integrate L4 with them, and even execute in the browser.
    In addition, this ensures that the execution behaviour and semantics across